Different Types Of Flat Roof Repair Methods

 Signs That Your Flat Roof Needs Repair

-Recognizing the signs that your flat roof requires repairs is essential in maintaining your building’s integrity.
+Recognizing the signs that your flat roof requires repairs or replacement is essential in maintaining your building’s integrity.
 The following symptoms are clear indications that a repair is needed:

 Water pooling: Pooling water on your flat roof is a significant sign that there might be drainage issues.
 When water sits on a roof for more than 48 hours, it can cause damage to the roofing material and lead to leaks.